jiannazzone/RetroDECK/wiki-rtd/docs/blog/posts/2023/Status-Update:-December-2023.md

 ### 🎆🤶 Happy Holidays 🎅🎇

-If you liked the Christmas Boot Logo we got many more holidays up for grabs: Lunar New Year, Swedish Midsummer, Halloween and many more. <br>
+Did you like the Christmas Boot Logo?
+We got many more holidays up for commissions: [Boot Logos](../wiki_about/boot-logos.md) <br>

-So any artist is welcome to do a remix for a Holiday with the Boot Logo.<br>
-Contact the RetroDECK Team on Discord for more information if you are interested.
+If you are an artist and want make a logo to contact the RetroDECK Team on Discord for more information if you are interested.

 With that the RetroDECK Team wishes you happy holidays and a happy new year!